mimugara/GNN-Stock-Prediction/README.md

 ## Citation

 This thesis has reconstructed an existing architecture of a heterogeneous graph neural network.
-If you use this codebase, please cite the following paper
+If you use this codebase, please cite the following paper.
 The LICENSE of the project is GPL3, which means No matter how you modify or use code, you need to open source it.